lohnxongmixay/LazyFranchisor/README.md

 Our vision is to empower franchisors and franchisees with an intuitive, integrated, and efficient system that simplifies daily operations, improves data visibility, and fosters seamless collaboration across the entire network.

-## Key Features (MVP)
+## Key Features (Current & Planned)

-The initial release of LazyFranchisor focuses on the following essential modules:
+LazyFranchisor is being developed with a modular approach, encompassing a wide range of functionalities critical for modern franchising.

+### Current MVP Features:

 *   **Accounting:**
     *   Centralized tracking of sales and revenue across the franchise network.